The History of Hogspore

 up round a dead mule.

 They said it would be camp to celerbrate an annual mule appreciation day and so they

 got the mayor to start one up.
 The Commies left and we never did find out where the camp

 was that they was talking bout, but Mule Appreciation Day took hold.
 We all love our mules

 and we get to drink right out in the open on Mule Day.

-Before Judge Aaron Rinseonce Hogspore started up the town of Hogspore, he had
+Before Judge Aaron Rinseonce Hogspore started up the town of Hogspore, he had been

-much action after he caught the Black Mumps when he was in Rondo, Arkansas.
+action after he caught the Black Mumps when he was in Rondo, Arkansas.

 Bout 17 of the boys died from them Black Mumps.
 Young Aaron swell up right where

 a man tends to swell when he gets a good set of mumps.
 He couldn’t ride a mule for a long